JoshK2/ng-spinners/lib/README.md

 ## 👾 Development

 You can see the components locally by cloning this repo and doing the following steps:
-- Install dependencies from `package.json`, run: `npm install`
+- Install dependencies from `package.json`, run: `npm install`.
 - Run the app in the development mode, run: `npm run start`.

 ## ⌨️ Contributing

-- Pull requests and ⭐ stars are always welcome
+- Pull requests and ⭐ stars are always welcome.
-- For bugs and feature requests, please create an issue
+- For bugs and feature requests, please create an issue.

 ## 📄 License
 [MIT](https://github.com/JoshK2/ng-spinners/blob/master/LICENSE)